Parvathy-alt/pwn.college-Parvathy/Practicing_Piping.md

 ## Named Pipes

-`mkfifo /tmp/flag_fifo` Creates a named pipe (FIFO) then you use cat command to read the file , `/challenge/run > /tmp/flag_fifo` redirects the standard output to FIFO
+`mkfifo /tmp/flag_fifo` Creates a named pipe (FIFO) then you use cat command to read the file , `/challenge/run > /tmp/flag_fifo` redirects the standard output to FIFO.
+You'll get this output : You're successfully redirecting /challenge/run to a FIFO at /tmp/flag_fifo!
+Bash will now try to open the FIFO for writing, to pass it as the stdout of /challenge/run.
+Recall that operations on FIFOs will *block* until both the read side and the write side is open, so /challenge/run will not actually be launched until you start reading from the FIFO!
+You've correctly redirected /challenge/run's stdout to a FIFO at /tmp/flag_fifo!
+Here is your flag: pwn.college{M0eVvAKVg7P0z-BK-30poAvDewK.QXzMzM4EDLwgTN0czW}
 Flag: `pwn.college{M0eVvAKVg7P0z-BK-30poAvDewK.QXzMzM4EDLwgTN0czW}`